Surgeon Q&A: Can Dacron Aorta Grafts Calcify After Bicuspid Aortic Valve Repair Surgery?

-- Dr. Accola’s advice for Denise is to ensure that her son gets regular annual echocardiograms to monitor his aortic valve repair and cardiac function.
+- Dr. Accola’s advice for Nikki is to ensure that her son gets regular annual echocardiograms to monitor his aortic valve repair and cardiac function.
 “My recommendation of going forward is Nikki’s son needs to be followed up annually at least with an echocardiogram and an exam by their physician just to be sure that there’s no changes in the valve, that it’s gotten thickened or fibrotic or leaking valve,” states Dr. Accola.

 Many Thanks Dr. Accola & AdventHealth

 On behalf of our patient community, many thanks to Dr. Kevin Accola for taking the time to share his clinical research and experience with us.
 In addition, we would like to thank the entire AdventHealth team for taking such great care of the patients from HeartValveSurgery.com.